-If you are creating a Java EE project, it is important to have a server defined in Eclipse so you can easily test your applications from the IDE - a much smoother workflow than building an artefact and manually deploying to Payara Server!
+If you are creating a Java EE project, it is important to have a server defined in Eclipse so you can easily test your applications from the IDE - a much smoother workflow than building an artifact and manually deploying to Payara Server!

-- Once you have the IDE loaded, open the Servers view by going to Window → Show View → Other:
+Once you've got the IDE setup, add Payara Server using the following steps:1.
+Once you have the IDE loaded, open the Servers view by going to Window → Show View → Other:

 2. Then select Servers from the menu:

 3. Now that you have the servers view click the link to create a new server:

 4. Select Payara as the server type in the server definition window and specify both the host name (localhost is fine for development use) and server name.
 The server name is simply an identifier you can use to differentiate between servers if you want to define a number of them; you may want to include the version in its name.

 5. You must now specify the location of the payara5 or glassfish directories within the Payara Server installation and your JDK home directory.
 In Linux, the JDK directories are under

 7. Finally, specify the details of the domain that you are using.
 If you have not made any changes to your Payara Server configuration yet then the default values will be sufficient:

 8. Payara Server is now ready for use with Eclipse.
 When creating a new Java EE project, set the target runtime to be Payara Server and to test an application choose Run on Server instead of Java Applet or Java Application: